 In this way, you can protect the rainforest ecosystem in your everyday life and contribute to climate protection.

 This article has been translated from German by Karen Stankiewicz.
-You can view the original here: Ökosystem Regenwald: Darum ist es so wichtig für uns** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can view the original here: Ökosystem Regenwald: Darum ist es so wichtig für uns** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.